Panama Foundation & Corporation (IBC) Combination Structure

-- No annual reports of financial returns need to be filed since you have surrendered ownership of your assets to a foundation.
+- No annual reports of financial returns are required to be filed, since you have surrendered ownership of your assets to a foundation.

-- The foundation is located in Panama, which means all its assets, including the corporation, cannot be seized or frozen for any reason whatsoever – even in the event of an action considered criminal in Panama.
-Even if that were not the case, long before that could have been determined, the corporation could have been re-domiciled to another jurisdiction frustrating any would be suitor or creditor.
+- The foundation is located in Panama, which means all its assets, including the corporation, cannot be seized or frozen for any reason whatsoever – even if criminal charges are filed in Panama.
+Though if that were the case, before such charges are filed or brought to court, the corporation can be re-domiciled to another jurisdiction

-- As before, the principal office and records may be located anywhere in the world.
+- The principal office and records may be located anywhere in the world

-- Possibility of transferring corporate income to the foundation and then have the foundation provide tax-free, foreign-source gifts to family and friends.
-In most countries foreign gifts are not taxable and mostly non-reportable (check with your local counsel).
+- The transference of corporate income to a foundation; the foundation can then provide tax-free, foreign-source gifts to family and friends-as in most countries foreign gifts are not subject to being taxed and do not need to be reported (though it is important to check with your local tax advisor)

 Excellent Asset Protection

-The asset protection benefits offered through a Panama Foundation/IBC combination structure exceed the benefits of owning an IBC, in that, the question of beneficial ownership is clearly resolved by having the Panama Foundation replace you as the legal owner.
+The asset protection benefits offered through a Panama Foundation/IBC combination structure exceed the benefits of owning an IBC, as the question of beneficial ownership is resolved by having the Panama Foundation replace you as the beneficial owner.

-It would be very difficult for a court of law to prove that the Foundation is nothing but an alter-ego of yourself.
-This is because the foundation exists completely separately and independently from you.
-It has a "life" of its own, which is determined by the appointed Council Members and that you can influence, but can not legally control.
+It would be very difficult for a court of law to prove that the Foundation is nothing but your alter-ego.
+This is because the foundation exists completely separate and independently from you.
+It has a 'life' of its own determined by the appointed Council Members that you can influence, but cannot legally control.

-Additionally, the foundation was born out of Panamanian Civil Law, and such laws cannot be simply overturned or set aside – unlike with Common Law trusts that do not owe their existence to civil (statute) law.
+Additionally, a Panamanian foundation is rooted in Civil Law which can not be simply overturned or set aside – unlike Common Law trusts that do not owe their existence to civil (statute) law.

 A Panama Foundation/IBC combination provides you with a way to safely avoid any taxation issues until you need to take income or capital gains (as appropriate).
 This is because most countries look to the ownership question to determine if their taxpayer is liable for any tax on an offshore corporation.